When to Use a Period

 In general, insert one space, not two, after a period.
 Two spaces were useful when typing on typewriters, where all the letters were the same size.
 But on computers today, we generally use proportional fonts—where, for example, the letter “i” occupies less space than “m”—and one space suffices to visually separate sentences for the reader.

-If a sentence already ends in a question mark or an, omit the period.
+If a sentence already ends in a question mark or an exclamation point, omit the period.

 - Incorrect In college I read Do Androids Dream of Electric Sheep?.